Gerhard Hanappi

 Gerhard Hanappi (16 February 1929 – 23 August 1980) was an Austrian football midfielder who is often regarded as one of the greatest Austrian footballers.
-He is also the father of Hardy Hanappi.
+He is also the father of political economist Hardy Hanappi.

 Club career

 A versatile midfielder, Hanappi started his career at SC Wacker Wien, where he made his Bundesliga debut in 1947.
 Deemed as Austria's biggest football talent, he then controversially moved to play for big city rivals Rapid Vienna from 1950 till 1965.
 His time at Rapid proved to be very successful, winning the Austrian Championship title 7 times.
 He also captained the side for seven years and was chosen in Rapid's Team of the Century in 1999.

 International career

 He made his debut for Austria at only 19 years of age in November 1948 against Sweden and was a participant at the 1954 World Cup in Switzerland, where they reached 3rd place, and at the 1958 World Cup.
 He captained the national team from 1955 on.

 His last international was a September 1962 match against Czechoslovakia.

 He earned 93 caps, scoring 12 goals.
 He has held the national team appearances record until Anton Polster earned his 94th cap in June 1998.